Lego Item Numbers: Demystifying Catalog Number Selection

 It is important to remember that not all Lego products are actually Lego.
 These include things like books, clocks, bags and lots of other various Lego accessories.
 Some of these often have item numbers as well, although they tend to be quite different to the simple Lego sets.
 So how do these Lego item numbers get chosen?

 Which Number For Which Lego Set?

 This is something that I have been trying to find out.
 I’ve looked at various Lego sets, scoured the Lego website and read various articles relating to Lego.
 To be honest, I’ve found nothing!
 How Lego choose product numbers or item numbers for Lego sets seems to be something of a mystery.
-There are patterns though that are pretty obvious when you look at some of the item numbers assigned to sets.
-For instance, each Lego theme tend to use similar item numbers.
-For instance the Ninjago range of toys released in 2011 nearly all had the item numbers in the 2000’s.
+There are patterns, though, that are pretty obvious when you look at some of the item numbers assigned to sets.
+For instance, each Lego theme tends to use similar item numbers.
+The Ninjago range of toys released in 2011 nearly all had the item numbers in the 2000’s.
 Lego Atlantis has numbers in the 7000’s.
-In 2012 we are seeing a range of Lego Superheroes released, these have item numbers in the 6000’s.
+In 2012, we are seeing a range of Lego Superheroes released, and these have item numbers in the 6000’s.

 Another noticeable thing about the numbers is that they tend to run in sequence with new releases.
 So for instance, the seven new Lego Ninjago sets to be released in 2012 have the item numbers from 9440-9446.
 When we see batches of new toys in the same theme, the item numbers do seem to follow on from each other.
 This shows that there is at least some thought put into the process; it’s certainly not a case of pick a random number out of a hat.